-OCB staff will host a webinar on February 11 from 11am - 1pm, between the February 6 and March 5 Board meetings, to allow Board members, their staff or consultants, and other interested parties to ask questions, provide input, and learn more details about the information provided on the Assessment in this memo.
-The webinar is meant to inform the Board's recommendation on an approach to analyze the different elements that will inform their decision on a long-term strategy at the March 5 Board meeting.
+OCB staff hosted a webinar on February 21st, between the February 6 and March 5 Board meetings, to allow Board members, their staff or consultants, and other interested parties to ask questions, provide input, and learn more details about the information provided on the Assessment in this memo.
+The webinar was meant to inform the Board's recommendation on an approach to analyze the different elements that will inform their decision on a long-term strategy at the March 5 Board meeting.